21strun/django-reusable-app-template/README.rst

 The only URL that is hooked up will be the admin url, so you can open `localhost:8000/admin/`.

-Once you have implemented your app, you can publish it on the Python Package Index like so
+Once you have implemented your app, you may publish it on the Python Package Index like so - this step is **only for apps that should be published!**

 .. code-block:: bash